Janoti/devops-project/README.md

        docker push gcr.io/**< your-project_id >**/stats:latest

    * After the modifications, do the following command:
       > make pre-push-build
+     - A docker image of the app is created
       > make do-push
-    * A docker image of the app is created and your docker image is pushed to your Docker Hub Account and Google Image Repository.
+     - Your docker image is pushed to your Docker Hub Account and Google Image Repository.

    * Go to **TERRAFORM/terraform-gke**  directory